 After Hours Access

-Access to the data centre outside the normal access times, will attract a call out fee and an hourly charge.
+Access to the data centre outside the normal access times will attract a call-out fee and an hourly charge.
 Fees also apply for public holiday access.

-Extended access of the OCDC beyond 5:30pm on weekdays will incur after hours access fees.
+Extended access of the OCDC beyond 5:30 pm on weekdays will incur after-hours access fees.
 After hours critical access can be arranged via the 24x7 NOC number provided to you by your account manager.
 An appointment is required at least 30 minutes prior to arrival during business hours, and 60 minutes prior to arrival outside business hours.

-Complimentary remote eyes and remote hands is defined as a check and relaying to the customer of the status of the physical equipment, lights showing, screen display, and reboot as requested by the customer, during business hours.
+Complimentary remote eyes and remote hands are defined as a check and relaying to the customer of the status of the physical equipment, lights showing, screen display, and reboot as requested by the customer, during business hours.
 Requests beyond these defined actions are deemed as chargeable technical support.